Paradoxdotexe/vade-mecum/src/pages/docs/vale_of_myths.md

 | Intelligence | **Smithing** | Craft, enchant, and repair weapons and armor |

 Every Forge carries a Smithing Hammer that enables them to merge metal and runes through pure friction.
-This Smithing Hammer most often manifest itself as a dwarven warhammer weighing roughly 25 pounds with two broad faces.
+This Smithing Hammer most often manifests itself as a dwarven warhammer weighing roughly 25 pounds with two broad faces.
 While they carry their Smithing Hammer, a Forge can repair gear using Smithing instead of Innovation and has the ability to earn Smithing Points that can be expended to create or enhance gear.

 During a Rest, a Forge can spend their light activity learning, experimenting, and smithing.